henniggroup/GASP-python/docs/usage.md

    * **fraction**

 Specifies the fraction of offspring to create with the permutation variation.
 If the entire **Variations** block is not specified, then **fraction** defaults to 0.1 if the composition space contains pairs of atoms whose electronegativities differ by 1.1 or less, and it defaults to 0.0 if the composition space contains no such pairs of atoms.
 Otherwise, it is not optional.
-Furthermore, the values of the **fraction** keywords of all specified variations (could include **Mating**, **StructureMut**, **NumStoichsMut** and **Permutation**) must sum to 1.0.
+Furthermore, the values of the **fraction** keywords of all specified variations (could include **Mating**, **StructureMut**, **NumAtomsMut** and **Permutation**) must sum to 1.0.

    * **mu_num_swaps**